 - At 33 feet of seawater (FSW)/10 meters of seawater (MSW), the pressure is twice atmospheric pressure (2 atmospheres absolute [ATA*])

-- At 66 fsw/20 MSW, three times atmospheric pressure (3 ATA)
+- At 66 FSW/20 MSW, three times atmospheric pressure (3 ATA)

-- At 99 fsw/30 MSW, four times (4 ATA), and so on.
+- At 99 FSW/30 MSW, four times (4 ATA), and so on.

 *(1 ATA = 1.01325 bar = 760 mmHg)

-Commercial and military dives shallower than about 200 fsw/60 msw are generally made using compressed air, which is roughly 78% nitrogen.
-However, nitrogen produces measurable decrements in cognitive performance beginning at a depth of about 66 fsw/20 MSW.
-This effect, known as nitrogen narcosis, becomes debilitating beyond approximately 200 fsw/60 MSW .
+Commercial and military dives shallower than about 200 FSW/60 MSW are generally made using compressed air, which is roughly 78% nitrogen.
+However, nitrogen produces measurable decrements in cognitive performance beginning at a depth of about 66 FSW/20 MSW.
+This effect, known as nitrogen narcosis, becomes debilitating beyond approximately 200 FSW/60 MSW .
 Military and commercial dives deeper than that are typically made using a mixture of helium and oxygen since helium has almost no narcotic properties.
-Many technical recreational divers use a combination of helium, nitrogen, and oxygen (trimix) at shallower depths to help decrease the effects of nitrogen narcosis (and the considerable cost of using only helium as a diluent).
+Many technical, recreational divers use a combination of helium, nitrogen, and oxygen (trimix) at shallower depths to help decrease the effects of nitrogen narcosis (and the considerable cost of using only helium as a diluent).
 Of note, though nitrogen is not chemically inert, it is often referred to by divers as an "inert" gas when comparing it to oxygen, which is an active metabolic gas.

 At atmospheric pressure, the dissolved inert gas in the body is in equilibrium with that of the atmosphere.
 As the pressure of the diver's breathing gas increases with increasing depth, the partial pressure of inert gas in the breathing mix rises as well.
 This creates a positive pressure gradient between the inert gas in the lungs and the gas dissolved in the blood and body tissues.
 Inert gas molecules in the lungs then pass through the alveolar-capillary interface and become dissolved in the body as a function of partial pressure and time.
-In other words, the farther a diver descends and the longer he or she stays at depth, the more inert gas becomes dissolved in the blood and body tissues.
+In other words, the farther a diver descends and the longer they stay at depth, the more inert gas becomes dissolved in the blood and body tissues.

 Body tissues, including blood, will tolerate some supersaturation.
 However, excess supersaturation will result in bubble formation within the tissues.
-Some bubble formation after long, deep dives is normal and tolerated; however, if bubbles form in sufficient numbers to impede circulation or displace tissue, the diver may develop symptoms of decompression sickness .
+Some bubble formation after long, deep dives is normal and tolerated; however, if bubbles form in sufficient numbers to impede circulation or displace tissue, the diver may develop symptoms of decompression sickness.

 In practice, this requires a well-trained and experienced crew.
 Typically, one or two diver tenders will assist the diver in removing the diving apparatus and exposure suit.
 In commercial diving operations, the inner lock of the DDC is often pressurized beforehand to a predetermined depth deeper than the planned chamber decompression depth.
-The diver enters the outer lock after undressing, the outer lock door is held closed, and the diver opens the crossover valve (see photo below) to equalize the pressure between the inner and outer locks.
+After undressing, the diver enters the outer lock, the outer lock door is held closed, and the diver opens the crossover valve (see photo below) to equalize the pressure between the inner and outer locks.
 If this is done correctly, the two locks will equilibrate at the planned decompression depth.
 The diver then enters the inner lock (see photo below), begins breathing oxygen through the built-in breathing system (BIBS) mask, and closes the inner lock door.
 The DDC operator then surfaces the outer lock via the external exhaust valve.
 This procedure allows the diver to be pressurized to decompression depth in the DDC even if the air supply to the DDC is inadvertently lost before the diver enters the chamber.

 Alternately, the diver will enter the inner lock after undressing, close the inner lock door, and the DDC operator will pressurize the inner lock to the decompression depth.
 This is the technique used by the US Navy.

 If the surface interval is exceeded, sur-D procedures usually call for the decompression time in the chamber to be extended, which may slow diving operations.
 Diving in contaminated water can increase the surface interval as the diver must be decontaminated before entering the chamber.
-If the diver develops decompression sickness during the surface interval or in the chamber, he or she must be treated in the DDC on an established DCS treatment protocol, which may slow or stop diving operations depending on company policy and availability of another DDC on the job site.
+If the diver develops decompression sickness during the surface interval or in the chamber, they must be treated in the DDC on an established DCS treatment protocol, which may slow or stop diving operations depending on the company policy and availability of another DDC on the job site.

 Enhancing Healthcare Team Outcomes

 Ideally, surface decompression should not require the intervention of a healthcare team.
-A diver on a commercial or military surface-supplied dive station who presents with DCS symptoms during or after surface decompression is typically treated in the DDC on site, in consultation with the dive team's medical advisory team.
+A diver on a commercial or military surface-supplied dive station who presents with DCS symptoms during or after surface decompression is typically treated in the DDC on-site, in consultation with the dive team's medical advisory team.
 If the medical advisory team determines that the diver requires evacuation to the shore, careful coordination between on-site personnel, evacuation crews, and the receiving facility is crucial.
 Evacuation can be an arduous and lengthy process, depending on the location of the dive site.